MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 but will be covered in Appendix A of this book.
 While important, learning the cryptic syntax is often difficult to retain for someone who is new to PowerShell and may not use it everyday.

-For more information to better understand the cryptic syntax, see [Appendix A][].
+For more information to better understand the cryptic syntax, see [Appendix A][Appendix A].

 For beginners, there's an easier way to figure out the same information except in plain language.